 A team of PhD students from across the GW4 are leading an exciting new conference.
-Working with WSA and The Flow Partnership, their event will bring together practitioners working with communities across the world, and researchers, working in fields spanning climate change, water scarcity and resource management, flood risk and policy, to explore this vital ‘knowledge flow’.
+Working with the WSA and The Flow Partnership, their event will bring together practitioners working with communities across the world, and researchers, working in fields spanning climate change, water scarcity and resource management, flood risk and policy, to explore this vital ‘knowledge flow’.

-Conference speakers announced:
+Conference speakers announced

 Considered one of the world’s leading applied freshwater ecologists, Steve Ormerod’s research focuses on the effects of global change on freshwater ecosystems.

 He is Deputy Chairman of Natural Resources Wales, Member of the UK Joint Nature Conservation Committee, Chairman of the invertebrate charity ‘Buglife’ and Vice President of the Royal Society for the Protection of Birds.
 In his spare time, he is Professor of Ecology at Cardiff University.

 Minni Jain is the Operations Director of the Flow Partnership, an NGO working globally on community driven decentralised water management, catchment and landscape restoration.

 Her skills are in partnership building at all levels and together, achieving shared community objectives.
 Through setting up a water school, she is making accessible to communities globally, nature-based methods of managing droughts and stopping flooding.

 Mike Norbury is a project manager in natural flood management at the Mersey Forest that has delivered around 60 different interventions with contractors, farmers and hundreds of volunteers.
 Together a wider public-private-charity partnership has created wetlands, living engineered log jams, piped clay bunds, wet woodlands and de-culverted streams (removed a buried pipe) in over 7 different catchments above communities at flood risk.
 More is set to be delivered, and two PhD candidates are investigating the effects.